 When you analyze the first-party data, you can easily understand the various touch points of your customer and how they behaved on your website.
 Once you have this data, you can utilize its full potential by segmenting the users based on their similar behavior and run ads.

-Here comes an interesting thing – Behavioral Retargeting Strategy.
+Here comes an interesting thing – Explore the Power of Behavioral Retargeting.

 Now, what is Behavioral Retargeting?